 - No headstones

 For those family members and friends who desire to express their thoughts, we think an online forum/funeral would be nice for this purpose.

-It would also please us if our immediate family got together to reminisce, play upbeat music, and to release colorful balloons celebrating our graduation to the next step of progression as we believe after death, life progression continues.
+It would also please us if our immediate family got together in an outdoor setting (if possible) to reminisce, play upbeat music, and to release colorful balloons celebrating our graduation to the next step of progression as we believe after death, life progression continues.

 I wrote a companion blog, if you would like to read it also, “Opposition to Cemeteries – Cremation Preferred”.